-The solution to this self-resonance issue is a "one and a half" turn saddle coil (Figure 4a).
+The NMR coil described here is designed to meet several requirements for MAS DNP that include radio frequency (RF) performance, sample insert/eject, and microwave access.
+Saddle coils have been successfully implemented in previous MAS sphere probes (Chen et al., 2021; Gao et al., 2019a).
+However, in this design, a single-turn saddle coil (single saddle coil) does not result in adequate Rabi frequency for the NMR experiments, while the double saddle coil, which should improve RF performance, displays a self-resonance near the H Larmor frequency (300 MHz), a feature that results in poor RF performance (Table 1) (Jutty et al., 1993; Massarini and Kazimierczuk, 1997).
+A "one and a half" turn saddle coil (Figure 4a) provides Rabi frequencies of 63 kHz on H and 60 kHz on C (adequate for the NMR experiments here) using 800 W of power, while maintaining sample and microwave access.
+The 63 kHz H Rabi frequency is enough to partially decouple the H spins in this system and improve resolution.
+This is also higher than the 40 kHz obtained using a 9.5 mm cylindrical rotor and coil (Scott et al., 2018a).
 The outer turns (one red and one blue) are electrically connected to make a Helmholtz-type section with the "double portion of the coil" and the inner turns are left as a single saddle coil (Figure 4a).
 This "one and a half turn" saddle coil has an inductance and impedance between that of the single and double saddle coil, keeping the self-resonance above 300 MHz.
 The current flow for the "one and a half" turn saddle coil is shown by orange arrows in Figure 4a.
 Current first flows into the inner turns that make up the inner saddle coil portion of the coil.
 It then splits and flows through the two outer turns simultaneously, as would occur in a Helmholtz coil, before entering the rest of the circuit.
-This coil provides Rabi frequencies of 63 kHz on H and 60 kHz on C (adequate for the NMR experiments here) using 800 W of power for each, while maintaining sample and microwave access.
-The 63 kHz H Rabi frequency is enough to partially decouple the H spins in this system and improve resolution.
-This is also higher than the